 The current Lloyd's Chairman was appointed effective 15 June 2017 and his fee was £600,000 per annum.
-The Chairman was reappointed for a further three year term from 1 June 2020 and acknowledging that no fee increase had been awarded since 2017, as well as the scope and time commitment of the role, the fee was increased to £630,000 effective from 1 April 2021.
-Council members are paid £62,500 per annum.
+The Chairman was re-appointed for a third term from June 2022 until June 2025.
+With effect from 1 June 2022, the Chairman's fee was increased to £665,000 per annum.
+Council members were paid £62,500 per annum.
+From 1 January 2023, Council members are paid £65,625 per annum.
 Fees are also payable in respect of membership of a number of Council committees.
 Additional fees are payable for the Senior Independent Deputy Chairman and Deputy Chair positions.

-Further information on Lloyd's remuneration policy is set out in pages 82 to 94 of Lloyd's Annual Report 2021.
+Further information on Lloyd's remuneration policy is set out in pages 86 to 97 of Lloyd's Annual Report 2022.

-Material transactions during the reporting period with persons who exercise a significant influence on the undertaking, and with members of the administrative, management or supervisory body There were no relevant material transactions during the reporting period.
+Material transactions during the reporting period with persons who exercise a significant influence on the undertaking, and with members of the administrative, management or supervisory body

+There were no relevant material transactions during the reporting period.